 12 of 12

 Yes, frostbite can cause skin problems.
-Basically, frostbite occurs when tissue freezes--typically that's the tips of the ears or tails or toes, extremities more exposed to cold.
+Frostbite occurs when tissue freezes--typically that's the tips of the ears or tails or toes, extremities more exposed to cold.
 Freezing damages the skin so that when the injury thaws, the tissue becomes weepy and sore, and can even die and slough off.
-Learn how to recognize, prevent and give first aid in this article about frostbite.